diffix/pg_diffix/docs/admin_guide.md

 Execute `SELECT diffix.show_settings();` to display the current settings of the extension.
 If the result is empty, make sure [`pg_diffix` is loaded](#using-the-extension).

+### Anonymization salt

+During the anonymization process, random noise needs to be generated at various stages.
+The noise has to be unpredictable, but also consistent for the same dataset.
+Salting the noise generator is the mechanism that ensures this happens.

+The salt is a secret value that is consistent for a certain dataset. __Warning__: If the same dataset is exposed from multiple systems, the salt has to be synchronized between the different systems to prevent information leakage.

+The extension automatically generates a random, unique, per-database value for the salt during initial activation.

+The salt is stored in the configuration variable `pg_diffix.salt`.
+Only superusers can access this variable.

+To change the salt for a database, execute the command: `ALTER DATABASE db_name SET pg_diffix.salt TO 'new_secret_salt';`

 ### Default behavior settings